 The Next Steps Workshop

-Succession and Sustainability Planning for Nonprofit Founders and Long-Term Executives
+Succession and Sustainability Planning for Nonprofit Founders & Long-Term Executives

 Are You a Nonprofit Executive Who's Thinking About Leaving Your Executive Position Within the Next 1 to 5 Years?